parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 interesting patterns can emerge.
 Here is another recording of the same patch, but with the clock substantially slower than in the preceding two examples:

-**Phasing clock** <audio controls><source src="/s_h_3.mp3"/></audio>
+**Phasing clock** <audio controls><source src="./mp3/s_h_3.mp3"/></audio>

-The "ramping" pitches can still be discerned, but they start and end at noticeably different points in the "scale" for different iterations through the LFO sawtooth.
-Layering multiple tracks created in this way can create interestingly complex rhythmic and harmonic patterns.
+The "ramping" pitches can still be discerned, but they start and end at different points in the "scale" for each cycle of the LFO sawtooth when the LFO and clock frequencies are not even multiples of one another.
+Layering multiple tracks created in this way can create interestingly complex rhythmic and harmonic patterns that vary continuously over time in manner that is neither simply repetitive nor random.

+To achieve a truly random "melody" is easy.
+Simply use a _noise generator_ module as the CV input to a S&H unit:

+**Noisy melody** <audio controls><source src="./mp3/random.mp3"/></audio>

 ## Example 01